instrumentisto/medea/e2e-tests/README.md

-## How to write e2e tests for medea
+## How to write E2E tests for Medea

 In this directory are located all medea's E2E tests (except signalling tests).
 All tests from this directory will be running by [e2e-tests-runner].